 Delivering an Australian-first, the CDC will have a live, student-run Security Operations Centre (SOC) protecting SMEs; offering penetration/vulnerability testing facilities and an Industrial Control System/OT showcase demonstrating security innovations.

 Health checks will be conducted by Deakin’s Faculty of Business and Law, the School of IT and partner organisations to identify new product opportunities, funding, cashflow and efficiency improvements, and potential new markets.

 Completion of the Innovation and Collaboration Hub

-The construction of The DISH centre at Burwood will be completed and operational in late March, 2022.
+The construction of The Digital Futures Hub at Burwood will be completed and operational in late March, 2022.
 Once open, it will host:

 - A live Cyber Defence Centre and Cyber Testing and Hacking Lab to help businesses improve their cyber awareness and resilience.